 - Ciaran Freeman, originally from New Jersey, has spent the past four years in California studying studio art and art history at Santa Clara University.
 Last summer he was awarded a Jean Donovan Fellowship to write about the intersection of art, faith, and social justice as an intern at Commonweal Magazine.
 Most recently Ciaran was a Student-Artist-in-Residence at Recology in San Francisco where he was forced to put the Jesuit ideal of "finding God in all things" to the test, creating a solo-exhibition made entirely out of trash diverted from landfill.

-- Born and raised in the San Francisco Bay Area, Brandon Sanchez studied history at Santa Clara University.
+- Born and raised in the San Francisco Bay Area, Brandon Sanchez studied history and psychology at Santa Clara University.
 Something of a political junkie, he has worked on campaigns and in government.
-He spent his junior year at Oxford University in England, where distance from home afforded him the opportunity to reflect on twenty-first-century American life and write an extended riff on the subject, which won the Mansfield College Essay Prize.
-He is interested in complicating widely accepted narratives, bridging divides, and exploring interactions between institutions and people.
+Most recently, he was a congressional intern for Representative Ro Khanna of California’s 17th District.
+Brandon spent his junior year at Oxford University in England, where distance from home afforded him the opportunity to reflect on twenty-first-century American life and write an extended riff on the subject, which won the Mansfield College Essay Prize.
+He is interested in writing about political culture and exploring the interplay between institutions and people.

 - Emma Winters is a senior graduating from Boston College with a BA in English and minors in creative writing and theology.
 She is a writer and editor for the student publication, The Gavel, most recently serving as editor for Authentic Eagles, a series of personal essays.
 Emma loves being in the classroom, and she was inducted into Boston College’s Order of the Cross and Crown in February.
 She has been active in Boston College’s Campus Ministry, leading Kairos among other retreats.
 Emma loves running and recently ran her second marathon.
 She interned for America in the summer of 2017.